Motiveflash/airbnb-clone-project/README.md

 ## 👥 Team Roles

-This  outlines the core roles and responsibilities of each team member involved in the development of the Airbnb Clone backend.
+This section outlines the core roles and responsibilities of each team member involved in the development of the Airbnb Clone backend.

 ---